RNNIDS: Enhancing Network Intrusion Detection Systems through Deep Learning: Introduction

 \textbf{Generating signatures for intrusion variants:} The result of the signature generation process should be a set of \emph{effective} signatures, being narrowed down enough to characterize a specific attack, but flexible enough to detect some variations or modifications in an attack~\cite{kreibich2004honeycomb}.
-In other words, the probability of classifying benign traffic as malicious (i.e., false positive) must be low as well.
-Moreover, with high probability (i.e., low level of false negatives) an effective signature should detect an attack, and possibly, its variants.
-The latter is related to the fact that although every day hundreds to thousands of signatures are generated and/ or updated by institutes and companies responsible for intrusion detection~\cite{abbasi2013detection}, attackers create variants or \emph{mutants} of an intrusion to evade detection.
+In other words, the probability of classifying benign traffic as malicious (i.e., false positives) must be low as well.
+Moreover, with high probability (i.e., low rate of false negatives) an effective signature should detect an attack, and possibly, its variants.
+The latter is related to the fact that although every day hundreds to thousands of signatures are generated and/ or updated by institutes and companies responsible for intrusion detection~\cite{buczak2015survey}, attackers create variants or \emph{mutants} of an intrusion to evade detection.
 Several different ways to generate an attack variant can be considered, ranging from simple interleaving of malicious data to sophisticated obfuscation of that.
 The point is that even a simple, small modification results in a completely new attack, similar to a new unknown zero-day attack, which requires performing the whole process of signature generation.
 In an ideal world, the signature generation should be conducted automatically so that an NIDS analyzes the incoming traffic and can distinguish between malicious and benign traffic with regard to inherent and unique characteristics of an attack, which offer a basis for generating the respective signatures.
-Achieving this on the one hand, and on the other hand, the problem with the derivation of an adequately specific signature are two of the greatest challenges faced by NIDS designers today.
+In addition to this, the problem with the derivation of an adequately specific signature are two of the greatest challenges faced by NIDS designers today.

 \textbf{Testing an NIDS by acquiring data as the ground truth:} Another serious obstacle to the implementation of an NIDS is how the effectiveness of the NIDS should be evaluated.
 For this purpose, traditionally a set of malicious data should be collected to serve as ground truth.
 Being close to the real traffic passing through real networks is one the specifications of such a set.
 DRAPA dataset~\cite{darpa1999mi}, KDD Cup~99~\cite{kdd99}, and CDX~\cite{cdx09,sangster2009toward} can be considered as attempts to address this issue.
 However, they suffer from a lack of nearly real traffic data, and they do not include traffic for all of the network protocols and all variants of attacks in today's world~\cite{zuech2015new}.
 As an example of remedies for this, in~\cite{song2011statistical} another dataset called ``Kyoto~2006+'' for research purposes has been offered.
 In one of the most recent attempts, the authors of \cite{beigi2014towards} have combined several types of malicious datasets available on the Internet to produce a mixed dataset, which satisfies the requirement of having a wide range of various attacks.
 They have applied a method called ``overlay methodology'' to produce synthetic dataset~\cite{aviv2011challenges}.
 According to this method, data related to malware activities is merged with benign data by sending the data to the machines on an external network.